MuhammadRukon/planner/questions_and_answers.md

 #### Answer: ?

-<i>Because it creates a property in the global object.
-This isn't same as variable declaration.</i>
+<i>in browser JS environment, objects assigned in variables without datatype such as let, const and var create property in the global object.
+This isn't same as regular variable declaration in Node.js.
+In Node.js, you will get "ReferenceError: greetign is not defined".</i>

 </p>
 </details>